Mental Health Treatment

 This focus on both mind, body and sociology to achieve total health takes place during a residential stay of two to twelve weeks in tranquil surrounds, where you are supported by an experienced team who are dedicated to you achieving a long-lasting positive change to your mental state and quality of life.
 Your team includes psychotherapists, counsellors, support hosts, personal trainers, massage therapists, mindfulness trainers, yogi’s and chefs.

-To take the first step to a better life for you or your loved one, make the call to one of our Admissions team who will listen, ask detailed questions, then tailor a program to best facilitate your recovery.
+To take the first step to a better life for you or your loved one, make the call to one of our Intake Team who will listen, ask detailed questions, then tailor a program to best facilitate your recovery.
 Or if you prefer, enter your details in our online enquiry form and we’ll get back to you as soon as possible.
-Call Palladium Private on 1300 573 095.
+Call Palladium Private on 1300 293 206.

 Talk to us today